adamchainz/flake8-tidy-imports/README.rst

 ``banned-modules``
 ~~~~~~~~~~~~~~~~~~

-An equals-delimited map of modules to messages to include about them, in rule
+Config for rule I201 (see below).
+A map where each line is a banned import
+string, followed by '=', then the message to use when encountering that banned
+import.
+Note that despite the name, you can ban imported objects too, since the
-I201 (see below).
-Whilst it can be passed on the commandline, it's much easier
+syntax is the same, such as ``decimal.Decimal``.
+Whilst it can be passed on the
-to configure it in your config file, such as ``setup.cfg`` - for example:
+commandline, it's much easier to configure it in your config file, such as
+``setup.cfg`` - for example:

 .. code-block:: ini